AlexanderVikenfalk/car-rental-supreme/README.md

 * **CSS 3** for design.
 * **Handlebars** for layout.
 * **JS/ Jquery** for effects and functionality.
-* ** Mongoose** for storing persistent data.
+* **Mongoose** for storing persistent data.
-* ** Mocha and Chai** for testing.
+* **Mocha and Chai** for testing.

 #### How to use this service ####
-1. - Download/ clone the repository
+1. Download/ clone the repository
-2. - Go to the diretory of the app and type in "npm install" via a task runner (node must be installed).
+2. Go to the diretory of the app and type in "npm install" via a task runner (node must be installed).
-3. - Open your web browser and navigate to localhost:3000.
+3. Open your web browser and navigate to localhost:3000.

 Start using the app by entering a date to rent from, and a date to rent to.